brucemack/hello-swd/README.md

 The blinky binary will be loaded into the base of the flash (XIP) and then a processor reset will be invoked.

+Here's a helpful command to create the disassembly listing:

+        arm-none-eabi-objdump -S flash-test-1.elf > flash-test-1.lst